 Unit 1: Participatory Appraisal

-Unit 2: General introduction to water
+Unit 2: General Introduction to water

-Unit 3: Assessment of available resources - drinking water sources, infrastructure and gaps
+Unit 3: Assessment of available resources - drinking water sources, Infrastructure and gaps

 Unit 4: Assessment of Demand

-Unit 5: Facility Design and implementation (2 day workshop)
+Unit 5: Facility Design and Implementation

 Social Sciences - Module I

-Unit 1: Gender, Equity and Human Rights Unit Unit 2: Communication for Leadership
+Unit 1: Gender, Equity and Human Rights

 Basic Sciences - Module II

-Unit 1: Ecology and Environment
+Unit 1: Ecology and Enviroment